 I started writing my ‘dance related’ goals down back in 2009, when I finished my bellydance teacher training.
 After 2 years I’d achieved what I thought was quite big dreams, and the pure joy and excitement it brought me when I reviewed my goals and could tick them off my list, inspired me to continue to write down and review my personal and dance related goals on a regular basis.
 I’m still using the process outlined below and to date it has helped me achieve most of my goals and I hope it will help and inspire you too!

 Nearly everything in your life today is the way it is because you chose it.
 Your work, your hobbies (of which dancing may be one), your friends, your possessions, your memories, and to some degree also your health and personal fitness.
 All are a culmination of choices you’ve made, both consciously and unconsciously.
 If you dream of being happier, wiser, a technically better dancer or having a flat stomach, then remember that you can be or have all this, but it helps to set some goals to make these desires a reality.
-Without goals circumstances and other people are more likely to influence our lives.
+Without goals – circumstances and other people are more likely to influence our lives – in other words distract us and knock us off track.

 Determining your goals is the first and often hardest bit, especially if you want to work on big life changing goals.
 That’s why it can be useful to just focus on a few aspects of your life to start with, and depending on how much dance fills your life, this might be a great place to start.